-Members as of December 31, 2020.
+Members as of December 31, 2022.

-Marvin Schultes (engineer), Hastings
+Chris Miller, (engineer)

 Vacant (physician)

 Vacant, (consumer)

-Vacant, (consumer)
+Doug Woodbeck, (consumer)

-Vacant, (licensed operator of system serving 5,000 or fewer persons)
+Chris Fox, (licensed operator of a system serving mor than 5,000 persons)

-Christopher Fox (licensed operator of a system serving over 5,000 persons), Omaha
+Steve Kelley, (licensed operator of a system serving less than 5,000 persons)

 Vacant (member of a governing board of a public water system)

 Members of the Advisory Council are appointed by the Governor for three-year terms.
 They can be reappointed until they have served three consecutive three-year terms.
-In 2020, the Council did not meet due to the pandemic.
+In 2022, the Council did not meet due to a change in staffing.